ashdavies/talks/2024/07/testing-in-practice/testing-in-practice.md

 ![right](safety-harness.jpeg)

-^ Automated tests act as a safety harness
+^ Act as a safety harness

 ^ Confidence when changing code

+^ Useful for refactoring...

 ---